Caring for a Senior Cat

 a cat to get all the water content needed to remain healthy.
 Though most cats like canned food, if your cat

-will not eat wet food and will only eat dry, try soaking the kibble in low
+will not eat wet food, try soaking the dry kibble in low

 sodium chicken broth, bone broth or plain water to soften the food and add